About Netbuddy

 Netbuddy people

-Netbuddy is run by a small but dedicated team, who we'll introduce in a moment.
-However the real work is done by our supporters.
+Netbuddy is run by a small but dedicated team, however the real work is done by our supporters.
 Netbuddy is a growing online community of parents, carers, health workers, OTs, teachers, GPs, nurses, paediatricians, information officers, support workers, grandparents, siblings ... all contributing their collective wisdom.

 Netbuddy is a global collaborative effort – we receive tips and ideas from all over the UK and, indeed the world.
 Such is the beauty of the internet!